gecko984/supervenn/README.md

 15-30 minutes to account for live updates on newly created orders and couriers' GPS positions.

 <img src="https://i.imgur.com/vKxHOF7.jpg" width=800>

-### Algorithm used to minimize the gaps in the sets
-If there are less than 9 chunks, the optimal permutation is found with exhaustive search (you can change this limit using the `max_bruteforce_size` argument.
-For greater chunk counts, a randomized quasi-greedy algorithm is applied.
-The description of the algorithm can be found in the docstring to `supervenn._algorithms` module.

 ### Comparison to similar tools